-Kentucky wanted to develop and validate estimates reflecting the cost of providing preschool and child care across Kentucky at various levels of quality.
+Kentucky wanted to develop and validate estimates that reflect the cost of providing preschool and child care across Kentucky at various levels of quality.
 Cost of quality estimates will provide more detailed information to support sound budget decisions by state and local leaders.
 The Prichard Committee for Academic Excellence led the research in consultation with the Kentucky Early Childhood Cost of Quality Advisory Group (KY Cost Advisory Group), whose members included state agency leaders.
-Findings were used to inform policymakers responsible for determining budget allocations for preschool in school districts and reimbursement rates for child care2.
-"Having CEELO join our state advisory group for the Cost of Quality Study helped us build credibility and support for the process, including state agency staff involvement." -- Cory Curl, project director
+Findings were used to inform Cory Curl, project director, said, "Having CEELO join our state advisory group for the Cost of Quality Study helped us build credibility and support for the process, including involvement of state agency staff."

-1 Data are from the NIEER 2016 State of Preschool Yearbooks.
+&lt;sup>1 Data are from the NIEER 2016 State of Preschool Yearbooks.